Skip to content

 Do not rely only on a logo, nickname, or social media profile.
 The contract name should match the license record or clearly connect to it.

-Use the CSLB license lookup and search by license number first.
+Use the official CSLB license lookup and search by license number first.
 Names can be similar, but license numbers are specific.
+If you only have a company name, compare the address, personnel, and classification before assuming you found the right record.

 When the record appears, check: